DataSnowman/analytics-accelerator/usecases/cdc/steps/usecasesteps.md

 For Input 3 select the same Database you chose in Input 1

+For Input 4 select the same Database you chose in Input 1

-For Input 4 select the same Storage input you chose in Input 2
+For Input 5 select the same Storage input you chose in Input 2

+For Input 6 select the same Database you chose in Input 1

+For Input 7 select the same Database you chose in Input 1

 Then click on Use this template